Elynad/21sh/README.txt

 =====

 - Free the new **char in the linked list in libdll
-- Implement history of commands with dll
+- Norm parsing func
+- Reset new project architecture

 ====
 BUGS
 ====

-- Delete func bullshit when strlen(command) == 1;
+-

 ===========
 CRASH TESTS